eslint/eslint/docs/rules/no-space-before-semi.md

 # Disallow Spaces Before Semicolon (no-space-before-semi)

+**Deprecation notice**: This rule is deprecated and has been superseded by the [semi-spacing](semi-spacing.md) rule.
+It will be removed in ESLint v1.0.

 JavaScript allows for placing unnecessary spaces between an expression and the closing semicolon.

 Space issues can also cause code to look inconsistent and harder to read.